I'm a Honky Tonk Girl: Release and reception

 "I'm a Honky Tonk Girl" was mainly well received by critics.
 Paul Zollo of American Songwriter commented that the song "reflected country life as it was really lived" and that it helped the public "fall in love" with her artistry.
 Robert K. Oermann of Finding Her Voice: The History of Women in Country Music drew similarities of Lynn's vocals to that of country music singer Kitty Wells, "The 1960 single reveals that Loretta was patterning herself after Kitty Wells, then the dominant female country star.
 Her vocal style is very much in the weepy Wells style, and the number is in the seduced-and-abandoned mode that Kitty popularized in hits like "It Wasn't God Who Made Honky Tonk Angels."

 "I'm a Honky Tonk Girl" prompted the rise of Lynn's musical career.
 The song's success was heard by country music duo The Wilburn Brothers, who invited her to tour with them.
 Country music artist Ernest Tubb was also impressed by the single and invited Lynn to perform on his syndicated Midnite Jamboree program.
 The performance would also bring her to the attention of the Grand Ole Opry, performing the song shortly after her performance on Tubb's radio program.
 This later led her to the attention of Nashville producer Owen Bradley, who signed Lynn to Decca Records in 1961.
-Under the new label, Lynn would become one of the most successful female country artists of the decade.
+Under her new label, Lynn would become one of the most successful female country artists of the decade.

 The song was brought to international attention in Lynn's Academy Award-winning biopic Coal Miner's Daughter (1980).
 The film specifically-chronicled how the Lynn's self-promoted "I'm a Honky Tonk Girl" by traveling to individual radio stations and convincing programmers to play the record.
 Critics and writers have since described its promotion with praise.
 Robert K. Oermann of Finding Her Voice: The History of Women in Country Music called the story of "Honky Tonk Girl"'s promotion "astonishing".
 Kurt Wolff of the book Country Music: The Rough Guide commented that the Lynn's "adopted a grassroots approach" when releasing the single.